NXT The Great American Bash (2020): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
 Broadcasts of NXT were subsequently held at NXT's home base of Full Sail University in Winter Park, Florida.

 Storylines

 The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television show, NXT.

 One scheduled match for the July 8 broadcast was a champion vs. champion winner takes all match between NXT Champion Adam Cole and NXT North American Champion Keith Lee.
-The two-night event went head-to-head against All Elite Wrestling's Fyter Fest, which was held on the same nights.
-Due to the COVID-19 pandemic, both nights of the 2020 event were held behind closed doors at NXT's home base of Full Sail University in Winter Park, Florida.
+The two-night event went head-to-head against All Elite Wrestling's two-part television special Fyter Fest, which was held on the same nights.